Milky Way Satellite Census. IV. Constraints on Decaying Dark Matter from Observations of Milky Way Satellite Galaxies: Constraints from Milky Way Satellite Galaxies

 Following \cite{PaperIII}, we scale these constraints to conservatively account for uncertainty in the MW host halo mass, which is known to impact limits on non-CDM models derived from the MW satellite population (e.g., \citealt{Newton201108865}).
 In particular, for each $V_{\mathrm{kick}}$, we compute the value of $\tau$ that decreases $f_{\mathrm{DDM}}$ by $27\%$ relative to its value at the original $\tau$ constraint when evaluated at a peak subhalo mass of $3.2\times 10^8 \Msun$.
 This value corresponds to the minimum halo mass probed by the DES and PS1 data in CDM \citep{PaperII}, and therefore represents an upper limit on the minimum halo mass in our DDM inference.
 The $27\%$ uncertainty corresponds to the ratio of the maximum allowed MW halo mass from \cite{Callingham180810456}, appropriately converted to our virial mass definition, relative to the average host halo mass from our MW-like simulations used to perform the inference.
 We assume that this uncertainty affects the allowed amount of SHMF suppression linearly when deriving our conservative constraints on $\tau$.
 For lower values of $\tau$, the number of MW satellites with $L \lesssim 10^4\ L_{\mathrm{\odot}}$ predicted to be observed in the DES and PS1 footprints is significantly lower than the data, similar to the alternative DM models shown in Figure 1 of \cite{PaperIII}.

+This procedure yields our fiducial and conservative $95\%$ confidence constraints of $\tau> 18\Gyr$ for $V_{\mathrm{kick}}=20\kms$ and $\tau> 29\Gyr$ for $V_{\mathrm{kick}}=40\kms$.
+The SHMF suppression relative to CDM and the predicted luminosity function of DES and PS1 satellites for each of these models are shown in the left and right panels of \figref{prediction}, respectively.
+The right panel of \figref{prediction} also compares these predictions to the observed luminosity function, demonstrating that the DDM models that our analysis rules out yield significantly fewer ultra-faint satellites than observed by DES and PS1, after accounting for observational selection effects and conservatively marginalizing over modeling uncertainties.

-This procedure yields our fiducial and conservative $95\%$ confidence constraints of $\tau> 18\Gyr$ for $V_{\mathrm{kick}}=20\kms$ and $\tau> 29\Gyr$ for $V_{\mathrm{kick}}=40\kms$. \figref{constraint} shows these lower limits on $\log(\tau/\Gyr)$ for $V_{\rm kick} = 20\kms$ and $40\kms$ alongside the preferred region of DDM parameter space that potentially alleviates the $S_8$ tension \citep{2008.09615}.
+\figref{constraint} shows these lower limits on $\log(\tau/\Gyr)$ for $V_{\rm kick} = 20\kms$ and $40\kms$ alongside the preferred region of DDM parameter space that potentially alleviates the $S_8$ tension \citep{2008.09615}.
 As discussed in detail in Section \ref{sec:comparison}, these constraints very conservatively exclude roughly half of the DDM parameter space favored to resolve $S_8$ tension \citep{2008.09615} and the $H_0$ tension \citep{1903.06220}.
 Our results are conservative in this context because our fits are performed at extremely low $V_{\mathrm{kick}}$ relative to the typical values used to alleviate these cosmological tensions.
 Moreover, our fit only directly incorporates the effects of DDM physics on subhalo and satellite abundances, and therefore does not leverage the reduced central densities of DDM subhalos, which may yield additional constraining power.